-Budgeted cost: £ 61,873
+Budgeted cost: £ 40,000

-Activity Evidence that supports this approach Challenge number(s) addressed Continue to employ a Family Support worker to support families and improve attendance Improving school attendance support for schools and local authorities DfE guidance (Sept 21) advises using PP funding to address attendance issues.
-5,6 Part fund a wellbeing lead to work with children who need support It is widely recognised that a child's emotional health and wellbeing influences their cognitive development and learning as well as their physical and social health and their mental wellbeing in adulthood Promoting Children and Young People's Mental Health and Well Being report and Covid19 Mental Health and Well Being report demonstrate the importance of having support in school for vulnerable children.
+Activity Evidence that supports this approach Challenge number(s) addressed Continue to part- fund a Family Support worker to support families and improve attendance Improving school attendance: support for schools and local authorities DFE guidance (Sept 21) advises using PP funding to address attendance issues.
+5,6 Part fund well-being lead to work with children who need support It is widely recognised that a child's emotional health and wellbeing influences their cognitive development and learning as well as their physical and social health and their mental wellbeing in adulthood Promoting Children and Young People's Mental Health and Well Being report and Covid19 Mental Health and Well Being report demonstrate the importance of having support in school for vulnerable children.
 5,6 Increase parental engagement in children's learning - run parent workshops in school - release staff to run workshops.
 Continue to use Marvellous Me Parental engagement has a positive impact on average of 4 months' additional progress (EEF).
 However, research indicates that it is more effective with younger children and needs to be planned carefully to ensure it has an impact.
-We will monitor this carefully and consider ways to have parents and children working together (research shows this is more effective) where possible 1, Subsidise music provision for all children in Y3/4 - piano programme We know that children who are exposed to a rich curriculum with opportunities for enrichment do better academically.
+We will monitor this carefully and consider ways to have parents and children working together (research shows this is more effective) where possible 1, Provide opportunities for all children to play an instrument - key board lessons for all children in KS2 (part fund) We know that children who are exposed to a rich curriculum with opportunities for enrichment do better academically.
 Enrichment opportunities imact on children's comprehension and language and increases levels of engagement in school.
 Embed a whole school 'reading for pleasure' culture Improve quality of books available in library for reading Book accessibility is imperative for developing positive reading habits and engagement in reading for pleasure (DFE, 2012).
 Limitation of vocabulary knowledge is a predictor of achievement which is often linked to socioeconomic status.
 A word gap study suggested that pupils growing up in poverty hear about 30 million fewer words in a conversation by age 3 than those from more privileged backgrounds and that the lack of exposure to words and books has an impact on both their literacy and numeracy attainment, (OUP, 2018)

-Total budgeted cost: £207,493
+Total budgeted cost: £162.000